Master's mate: As a warrant officer

-In the U.S. Navy, the rank of master's mate was established 1797 as a warrant officer rank, but it was disestablished in 1813.
+In the U.S. Navy, the rank of master's mate was established 1797 as a petty officer rating, but the position was raised to a warrant officer by an act of Congress in 1813.
 After 1843 no more warrants were issued but those who had been appointed continued to hold their office and received their pay.
 In 1865, it was replaced by the rating mate.

 By an act of the United States Congress in 1906, the mates on the U.S. Navy retired list were promoted to the next higher grade if they had creditable American Civil War service, which most of them had.
 They were given warrant rank and rated with the lowest grade of warrant officer.

 As a seaman

 Master's mate was re-established in 1838 as a rating for experienced seamen, and was not considered a warrant rank.
 At the same time sailing master was renamed master, master commandant was renamed commander, and some masters were commissioned as officers, formally "Master in line for Promotion" to distinguish them from the warrant masters who would not be promoted.

 In 1865, "master's mate" was changed to "mate", and the United States Secretary of the Navy was authorized to increase their pay and to rate them from Seaman to Ordinary Seaman who had enlisted in the naval service for not less than two years.
 The act of 15 July 1870 gave formal recognition to mates as part of the naval forces and their pay was fixed at $900 when at sea, $700 on shore duty, and $500 on leave or awaiting orders.

 The quota of mates in the Navy was not fixed, but there was maximum of about 842 on 1 January 1865, during the Civil War.
 The Navy stopped making appointments to the rank of mate in 1870 but allowed those in serving in the position to remain in service.
-The U.S. Navy Register of Commissioned Officers of 1871 shows there were 130 mates on active duty as of January 1.
+The U.S. Navy Register of Commissioned Officers of 1871 shows there were 130 mates on active duty as of 1 January.
 The number gradually diminished until 1 July 1894 when there were only 27 remaining.

 The Navy resumed appointing mates in 1897 in limited quantities.
 The 1899 Register shows a total of 34 mates on active duty with 12 being appointed in 1870 or earlier, 6 in 1897 and 16 in 1898.
 The revival of the rank of mate was only temporary as most of the remaining mates were promoted to the warrant officer rank of Boatswain in 1899.
 In the Navy Register of 1903 only 7 mates were listed as being on active duty.
-The Navy started appointing mates that year and by January 1, 1907, there were 39 on active duty.
-The revival was short lived as by January 1, 1908, there were no mates on active duty.
+The Navy started appointing mates that year and by 1 January 1907, there were 39 on active duty.
+The revival was short lived as by 1 January 1908, there were no mates on active duty.